FABLE-3DXRD/scanning-xray-diffraction/README.rst

 .. _publication: https://journals.iucr.org/j/issues/2020/02/00/nb5257/

-A preprint of describing the Gaussian Process regression procedure is also available `here`_:
+A preprint describing the Gaussian Process regression procedure is also available `here`_:

     *Intragranular Strain Estimation in Far-Field Scanning X-ray Diffraction using a Gaussian Processes, Axel Henningsson and Johannes Hendriks.
 (2021). arXiv Preprint.*